Here is a breakdown of major shareholders in Agilent Technologies Inc. (NYSE: A)

-Agilent Technologies Inc. (NYSE: A) is -10.13% lower on its value in year-to-date trading and has touched a low of $112.52 and a high of $160.26 in the current 52-week trading range.
+Agilent Technologies Inc. (NYSE: A) is -7.72% lower on its value in year-to-date trading and has touched a low of $112.52 and a high of $160.26 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The A stock was last observed hovering at around $133.85 in the last trading session, with the day’s gains setting it 0.64% off its average median price target of $168.00 for the next 12 months.
-It is also 22.71% off the consensus price target high of $174.00 offered by 17 analysts, but current levels are 10.34% higher than the price target low of $150.00 for the same period.
+The A stock was last observed hovering at around $138.21 in the last trading session, with the day’s loss setting it -0.12% off its average median price target of $168.00 for the next 12 months.
+It is also 20.64% off the consensus price target high of $174.00 offered by 18 analysts, but current levels are 4.77% higher than the price target low of $145.00 for the same period.

 Sponsored